Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 * efficient human-study design;
 * protected and delayed transfer tests.

 The computational system will not be presented as replacing clinical research.
 Its purpose is to identify weak intervention designs early, optimise promising candidates, and make subsequent human studies smaller, denser and more informative.
+Although validated initially through chronic primary pain, the HRP Transfer Lab is designed as reusable research infrastructure.
+Its registries, modular model layers, synthetic-experiment methods, psychometric-development workflows, transfer-testing framework and governance systems could subsequently be adapted to other cognitive-affective health problems.
+Each new indication would require its own mechanism mapping, domain-specific evidence, task and measure validation, human calibration and clinical-pathway specification.

 ### Supporting service-pathway and implementation-intelligence strand